MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

   refer to functions
   and thus do not have arguments and return types.
-  While the symbol kind is defined within the Statechart language, symbols of this kind are not defined by Statecharts themselves (thus an extension would be needed ..), but instead used by the events of transitions when imported.
+  While the symbol kind is defined within the Statechart language, symbols of this kind are not defined by Statecharts themselves, but will be imported for use as events within transitions.
+  For example method or function symbols, but also data type (i.e. class) symbols may be mapped to events.
+  Function symbols also can be used directly.

 ### Symbols imported by SC models: